It is a white cardboard with bevelled edges placed between the frame and the photograph. The mat has a double function:

 The transatlantic "France", the day of its launch, May 11, 1960, in the Atlantic shipyards at Saint Nazaire.
-Several hundred thousand spectators attend this event.
+Several hundred thousand spectators attended this event.
 The ship was launched at 4:15 p.m., half an hour before high tide.
-At 4.30 p.m., General de Gaulle delivers a speech, which concludeed with "And now let France end and go to the ocean, to sail and serve!"
+At 4.30 p.m., General de Gaulle delivered a speech, which concludeed with "And now let France end and go to the ocean, to sail and serve!"
 Long live France, long live France!
 "See all photos from Archives Ouest-France

 Archives Ouest-France 1960, ocean liner, boat at sea, Saint Nazaire, vintage, history, old photography, black and white